 Hereby, will show you two (2) different methods by which you can change your taskbar location easily.

-Method 1 – From Taskbar and Start Menu Properties
+Method 1 – Using Taskbar and Start Menu Properties

 Step 1.
 Right-click on unused or free space on the Windows taskbar and select Properties and this will bring up “Taskbar and start menu properties” for you.

 Step 2.
-Now under Taskbar tab, you have an option of Taskbar location on screen: with drop-down selection of bottom, left, right & top.
+Now under the Taskbar tab, you have the option of Taskbar location on screen: with drop-down selection at the bottom, left, right and top.

 Make your selection and click on Apply and OK